-An amputation may become necessary after an injury incident or due to infection or disease.
+An amputation may become necessary after an accident or due to infection or disease.
 The consequences of the procedure generally last for a lifetime and a person who undergoes it may find it difficult to perform daily tasks.
 With the best available treatment, rehabilitation, and therapy, victims of limb loss may overcome their struggles and learn to lead normal lives; however, it can get quite expensive.
 Without financial assistance, victims may not be able to fund a full recovery.

 An accident victim may pursue compensation for the losses they have suffered due to their amputation by filing a claim.
 The type of claim a victim can file depends on the circumstances of his or her specific case.
 The following types of claims are commonly filed for amputation cases: